maqqju/croker-method-for-analogies/howto/howto.md

 ****Important**** before you start please make sure to have read the [Basic Principles](/principles/principles.md).

+## Step 1 - Draw the axis

+![Draw the axis][0]

-## Step 1 - Place your current context in the middle of the axis
+## Step 2 - Place your current context in the middle of the axis

+Whenever using analogies we can safely say that there are two main components:

+  * The **subject** which we want to explain
+  * The **analogy** which we're using the explain the subject.

+Despite the fact that both the subject and the analogy are called ``contexts`` in the ``Croker Method``, *the subject* is the *starting point* of the exercise.
+This holds for both cases discussed in [Usages](/usages/usages.md).

+As a starting point, therefore, *we place the subject in the middle* of the axis.

 ![Draw the axis and place your current context in the middle][1]

-## Step 2 - Break down your current context into features
+## Step 3 - Break down your current context into features
 ![Break down your current context into features][2]

-## Step 3 - Draw a parallel context
+## Step 4 - Draw a parallel context
 ![Draw a parlalel context][3]

-## Step 4 - Scale up or down
+## Step 5 - Scale up or down

 Scale the order of magnitude either in the parallel context (e.g. ``Context 2``)...
 ![Scale up or down - Either in the parallel context][4]